top of page

 Had the fat buck been, say, two hundred or more yards away, Jensen could have prudently braked to a stop.
 And had it been immediately in front of him, the deer-guard would’ve done its job even before Jensen could react, perhaps even preserving the buck for another day.
 But instead it crossed about forty yards out, prompting Jensen to reflexively jerk the steering wheel hard right, a misguided impulse to drive around it.

-In its factory trim, the MG would have crouched to one side and then sprung back with cat-like agility, deftly righting itself and motoring on.
+In its original factory trim, the MG would have crouched to one side and then sprung back with cat-like agility, deftly righting itself and motoring on.
 The original Honda, in all likelihood, would have responded in accordance with its ultra-light, front-wheel drive stance to quickly re-establish stability.
 And, truth be told, a driver more accustomed to manual transmissions might well have maintained an uninterrupted relationship with the pavement.
-But as it was, when Jensen slammed the brakes while sharply steering this experimental car– this unproven offspring of human intellect and hubris– it immediately swerved into what fighter pilots call (with morbid dread) an uncontrollable flat spin.
+But as it was, when Jensen slammed the brakes while sharply steering this experimental car– this unproven offspring of human intellect and hubris– it immediately swerved into what fighter pilots call, with morbid dread, an uncontrollable flat spin.

 Jensen lost his sense of balance and location on perhaps the third lateral rotation.
 He lost all vision when the headlamps smashed against low branches and his windscreen shattered.
 He lost his sense of up and down as the car tumbled twice downhill into a meadow, with only the racing roll-bar between him and instant death.